Gang Leader: Production

 After previous collaborations such as Maga Maharaju, Hero and Magadheerudu, Bapineedu decided to make a different kind of film with Chiranjeevi and narrated a plot to which he rejected.
 Bapineedu later narrated this story to Paruchuri Gopalakrishna (of Paruchuri Brothers) who found some flaws and made some changes in the script.
 Chiranjeevi agreed to the story as he had faith in Paruchuri Brothers.
 Allu Aravind who was initially sceptical of the film's plot point of Chiranjeevi's friends dying at the same time and expressed his concerns to Gopalakrishna to which he agreed and rewrote that aspect.

+The Paruchuri brothers wrote the storyline of the film which was initially titled Are O Samba.
+Are O Samba is one of the famous dialogues from the film Sholay as well.
+But the title was changed to Gang Leader at the insistence of director Vijaya Bapineedu.
+The director came up with this title after he saw the same being used by writer G Satya Murthy for a serial.
+Bapineedu loved the title and he convinced Chiranjeevi to rename the film from Are O Samba to Gang Leader.

 Soundtrack

 The music was provided by Bappi Lahiri and the lyrics were penned by Veturi and Bhuvanachandra.
 The soundtrack was an instant hit and "Papa Rita" and "Vaana Vaana Velluvaye" were a rage in the entire state at that time.
 The song "Paala Bugga" is loosely based on Bappi's own song "Tutak Tutak Tutiya" from Ghar Ka Chiraag.

 Bhuvanachandra noted that "Vaana Vaana" was his first song on rain, he was initially apprehensive about writing this song since other songs of the same nature were popular.
 Bappi composed the tune at Suresh Guest House, initially, the tune was rejected however Bhuvan insisted that the tune should be retained.
 Later, the song "Vaana Vaana Velluvaye" was re-mixed by Mani Sharma for the 2012 film Rachcha.